E-commerce Tips & Tricks

 Try to use conversational language in your text, with brief phrases that resemble those used in voice searches.
 Avoid complex words in your answer sentences.
 Keep your word count below 29 words for answers wherever possible.

 For example, a shopper may ask “Where can I get a cheap TV?”.
-An answer that includes “you can get a cheap TV at for only ” is short enough and to the point.
+An answer that includes “you can get a cheap TV for only ” is short enough and to the point.
 It also uses very simple language that is quite similar to the question asked.

 Add Structured Data